Tongue-tie: breastfeeding and bottle feeding

 If there are breastfeeding problems, it could be useful to have your baby seen by a lactation consultant, paediatrician, oral surgeon, maternal and child health nurse, or your doctor to decide whether any treatment is necessary.

-There is more in the topic 'Breastfeeding - a new baby'.
+There is more about breastfeeding in the topic 'Breastfeeding - a new baby'.

 A bottle fed baby uses the middle part of the tongue more than the tip, and it is not so important to have a mobile tip of the tongue.